xpl/useless/README.md

         require ('useless/server/supervisor')
 ```

-This will add test & build phase to app startup sequence, aborting if something went wrong.
-For automatic re-building on source change, add `` trait.
+This will add test & build phase to app startup sequence, aborting if something went wrong and re-starting if source code has changed.

 Default settings: